 Other Benefits of Growing Fruits and Vegetables

 Besides helping with the food budget, there are other advantages to the different options mentioned above.
 For example, growing your own food can be a great way to teach kids where food comes from.
-Secondly, kids that are involved in growing their own fruits and vegetables are more likely to be excited to eat them!
+Secondly, if you involve your kids in growing their own fruits and vegetables, they are more likely to be excited to eat them!
 Last, it teaches kids skills to grow their own food as they grow up.
 Below is a picture of my granddaughter excited to be involved in growing different vegetables in her garden.

 Need More Healthy Eating Tips?
 Check Out These Posts: